-Located right next to the zoo, this is a lovely area to escape the crowds of noise of the city.
+Located right next to the zoo, this is a lovely area to escape the crowds and the noise of the city.
 Stroll through the paths and read the signs labelling trees and plants from almost every continent.
-The orchid house a particularly lovely spot, hidden in the north east corner.
+The orchid house is a particularly lovely spot, hidden in the northeast corner.

 30. Queen’s Park Savannah

 Dubbed the largest roundabout in the world, the 3.5km path around this open park space fills with people walking, running and cycling in the evenings.
 During carnival season this space comes alive as this is ground zero for many of the spectacular events.

 The grandstands at the southeast corner host pan music competitions and judging for the main carnival parade.
 Buildings around its perimeter include the ‘Magnificent Seven’, the National Academy for the Performing Arts, Queen’s Hall and the office and residence of the President.